farmovit/QSignalRecorder/README.md

 	QVERIFY(arguments.at(0).toInt() == 3);
 }
 ```
 The approach above does not allow you to test the order of signal emission and looks overcomplicated for that needs.
-Also it is not representative for code readers who want to now how the code works and bug prone.
-So instead of that you can use provided library
+Also it is not representative for code readers who wants to now how the code works.
+Moreover it is bug prone.
+So instead of that you can use my library
 ```c++
 void test()
 {